-TIP: A power library can contain up to 24 passes.
+A power library can contain up to 24 passes.
 A pass is a single path made by the wire around a contour.
 Each pass includes unique power settings needed to cut a certain material type on a certain wire EDM machine.
 For example, Pass 1 in the library may correspond to a rough cut, Pass 2 a tab cut, and Passes 3 - 5 finish cuts (also known as skim cuts).

-2 Enter 0.2 for the wire diameter.
+2. Enter 0.2 for Wire Diameter.